Using Deeds in Texas Estate Planning

 A Lady Bird deed (LBD) allows you to arrange for the transfer of your real estate interests at your death while reserving a life estate for yourself.
 However, unlike a life estate deed, a Lady Bird deed also allows you to use the property however you like during your life, meaning you can lease, mortgage or even sell the property.
 When you die, if you still own the property, it will then transfer to the beneficiary you named in the deed, avoiding probate as well as decreases the chance for any Medicaid state recovery if the owner received Medicaid benefits during their lifetime.

 Of course, there are other types of deeds that come into play during the estate planning process; these are just the most common.
 It is important to note, however, that you can only transfer your own interest through a deed.
 Thus, if you own property with another person, a deed will not transfer full ownership of the property to your named beneficiary.
 Additionally, to the extent that a deed conflicts with a last will and testament, generally, the deed will be given effect.
 If you have questions about how to transfer property through a deed, contact an experienced Houston estate planning attorney for assistance.Are you Considering Transferring Property Through a Deed?

 If you have an interest in real estate and are considering a deed to transfer ownership now or in the future, it is essential that you reach out to the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 At McCulloch & Miller, PLLC, we have more than 35 years of experience helping individuals and families devise effective estate planning strategies to accomplish their goals through deed, trusts and other estate planning tools.

-We offer free consultations to all prospective clients, during which we will answer your questions in clear, understandable terms.
-To learn more, and to schedule your free consultation today, call 713-333-8900 or contact us through our online form.
+We offer consultations to all prospective clients, during which we will answer your questions in clear, understandable terms.
+To learn more, and to schedule your consultation today, call 713-333-8900 or contact us through our online form.